angrybacon/doomsday-wiki/markdown/articles/2023/10/10/spoiling-for-a-fight.md

 construction of your library, if you have {B} open on your opponents turn Spoils can in theory be used to grab any card remaining in your deck except the bottom one (remember you still have to draw for turn, so don't name what's on the bottom!).
-For example, imagine you Resolve Doomsday would like to win on the next turn, but are worried your opponent has a card in hand that you cannot win through under any circumstances.
+For example, imagine you Resolve Doomsday and would like to win on the next turn, but are worried your opponent has a card in hand that you cannot win through under any circumstances.
 If you have Spoils and a spare blue card in hand you could pile: